 The dead man blinked again.
 This time, Jonathan was certain of what he saw.
 The dead man was waking up.

 “Zombie.”
-Henry Charles’ voice seemed to echo, the word lingering in the air, as Jonathan gaped at the dead man.
-He recalled his conversation with Mr. Sinews, about the Resurrectionists, and their experiments with raising the dead.
-And their latest undertaking: Dead London.
+Henry Charles’ voice echoedechoed, the word lingering in the air, as Jonathan gaped at the dead man.
+He recalled his conversation with Mr. Sinews about the Resurrectionists and their experiments with raising the dead,, and their latest undertaking: Dead London.

 “They’ve done it,” Jonathan breathed.
 “They’ve brought the dead back to life.”